MichaelHarrisIV/test-repo/README.md

 # test-repo
-A test repository for a GitHub tutorial
+A test repository for a GitHub tutorial by Michael Harris